POTSDAM Former Potsdam Town Court clerk Mary Jo Guyette was arraigned on two felony counts Tuesday, accused of embezzling $117,120 since 2009.

-She has been the subject of an investigation by state police and the state Comptrollers Office since June, and is accused of altering court financial documents to hide the thefts.
+She has been the subject of an investigation by state police and the state comptrollers office since June, and is accused of altering court financial documents to hide the thefts.
 She was fired in September.

-According to state police Senior Investigator Timothy J. Peets, the investigation uncovered evidence that Ms. Guyette had allegedly been taking money from the court since 2009.
+According to state police Senior Investigator Timothy J. Peets, the investigation uncovered evidence that Ms. Guyette had been taking money from the court since 2009.

 According to a statement from Town Justice Samuel R. Charleson included in the arraignment documents, Ms. Guyette first was suspected of wrongdoing when assistant court clerk Sherri Stone noticed discrepancies in the courts financial records.
 Fees that were supposed to have been paid to the court had been erased, and the case files corresponding to those fees were missing.

 Mr. Charleson decided to keep track of a specific $150 fine that was paid to the court June 7, according to his statement.
 He confronted Ms. Guyette about the discrepancies in the record June 10.
 She claimed she was fixing mistakes made by Ms. Stone.